What do we do at Snipes Farm?

 - $500 - Thousands of seeds can be purchased for cover cropping in our sustainable agriculture programs

-- $5,000 - One family transitioning from homelessness can send their child to Farm Day Camp for the whole summer
+- $2,880 - One child transitioning from homelessness can attend Farm Day Camp for the whole summer

 - $5,000/year - Expand Seed-to-Fork Program to a year-round experience for high school students.